Course Outline

 Format:

-You will watch a recorded professional live theatre performance on Digital Theatre Plus and compose a performance critique.
-Your performance critique will analyse the production's communication of significant themes for an audience through key production choices.
+From a list of pre-selected options, you will watch a recorded professional live theatre performance on Digital Theatre Plus and then compose a performance critique.
+Your performance critique will identify the dramatic work's significant themes and the production's choices in communicating these specific themes for an audience.
 Further information will be provided during workshops and on Canvas.

 Criteria: